wssbkfix/EMB_SQL/README.md

 From source line 24 to source line 79 the SQLCA data structure is defined.

-Then lines 91 to 103 have a unlabled data structure.
-Don't know why IBM went away from free format here but the did.
-At least the documented each field.
+Then lines 91 to 103 have a unlabeled data structure.
+I don't know why IBM went away from free format here but the did.
+At least they documented each field.
 The data structure is used to store the sql statement and have place holders for the fields retrieved.
 Note that the comments for SQL_00007 through SQL_00012  match field names in the data structure after the INTO clause of the select statement.
 After that, lines 81 through 88 defined the constants.

 Lines 81 through 88 have the constants.